Whojo/Autonomous-Navigation-Offroad-by-traversability-analysis/README.md

 <!-- # Code overview

 - `bagfiles/` contains the raw data as bagfiles and some helper scripts.
-  - `filter_bag.sh` contains the command used to extract the sample bag from the full data.
+  - 'raw_bagfiles' contains the ROSbags from which the data can be extracted to build a dataset
-  - `sample_bag.bag` is a short sample file, the full dataset (`rania_2022-07-01-11-40-52.bag`) is available at https://drive.google.com/drive/folders/1aEfvWY1DxogPogli_FlXV0OhHR5cS7g-?usp=sharing.
-  - `rosbag_record_topic_list.txt` is the list of topics that should be recorded on the robot.
+  - 'images_extracted' contains some images extracted by hand and their respective data labelled by the user himself for result measurement purpose

-- `datasets/` contains the dataset created from bagfiles processing
+- `datasets/` contains the dataset created from bagfiles processed with the tool create_dataset.py of the src/data_preparation folder

-- `create_dataset.py` will process a bag file to create a self-supervised dataset
+              Each subfolder represents a dataset

+- `results' is a small folder used to store various results of measurement.
+            - A subfolder named after a dataset contains a collage from show_dataset.py displaying an overview of the dataset
+            - A folder named after a Model contains the videos made from results_quantifier.py analysing the network's performances over the test    frames selected in bagfiles/images_extracted
+            - labellizer.py

 - `show_dataset.py` will create a collage of worst and best images from dataset